NASA-Openscapes/2021-Cloud-Hackathon/projects/hackathon-projects.md

 title: Hackathon Projects
 ---

-9 awesome teams presented work-in-progress projects they had been hacking on during the Hackathon, we were so excited to see what they had already done and their ongoing momentum.
+On the final day of the Hackathon, 9 awesome teams presented work-in-progress projects they had been hacking on, and we were so excited to see what they had already done and their ongoing momentum.
 Teams evolved throughout the Hackathon, some joined as a team and welcomed others, and other teams formed and merged throughout the week.

-Hackathon participants will have 3 months of continued access to the 2i2c JupyterHub and our Hackathon Slack Channel as they continue experimenting.
+Hackathon participants will have 3 months of continued access to the 2i2c JupyterHub and Slack as they continue experimenting.
 This way we can all learn more about what the transition to the Cloud looks like (and costs) and support more researchers using NASA Earthdata on the Cloud.

-Below is brief information about each project team, with links to slides and notebooks in GitHub repos that they shared on the final day of the Hackathon.
+Below is brief information about each project team, with links and screenshots from slides and notebooks in GitHub repos that they shared on the final day of the Hackathon.

 ## Field Campaigns